 Many infants and toddlers may wheeze when sick with a viral illness, such as cold or flu.
-However, most of these children don't get asthma later in life.
+But most of these children don't get asthma later in life.

-Some children with persistent wheezing and asthma get better during the teenage years.
+Some children with persistent wheezing and asthma get better during the teen years.

-About half of the children who have asthma at a young age appear to "outgrow" it, although asthma symptoms may reappear later in life.
+About half of the children who have asthma at a young age seem to outgrow it.
+But asthma symptoms may come back later in life.

 If my child has asthma, can he or she participate in sports and activities?

 Exercise, such as long-distance running, may trigger a flare-up in many children with asthma.
-However, with proper management, a child with asthma can fully participate in most sports.
+But with correct management, a child with asthma can fully participate in most sports.
 Aerobic exercise actually improves airway function by strengthening breathing muscles.
 Some tips for exercising with asthma include the following:

-Teach your child to breathe through the nose and not the mouth to warm and humidify the air before it enters the airways.
+Teach your child to breathe through the nose and not the mouth.
+This helps to warm and humidify the air before it enters the airways.

-During cold weather, have your child wear a scarf over his or her mouth and nose to warm inhaled air.
+During cold weather, have your child wear a scarf over their mouth and nose to warm inhaled air.

 Give your child asthma medicine before exercising, as recommended by your child's healthcare provider.
-If your child is not already on controller medicine and he or she exercises daily, the provider may recommend daily controller medicine.
+If your child is not already on controller medicine and they exercise daily, the provider may recommend daily controller medicine.

-Have your child carry his or her quick-relief inhaler medicine.
+Have your child carry their quick-relief inhaler medicine.

 Asthma and school

 Some children with asthma may need to take their medicines during school hours.
-It's important that you and your child work with his or her healthcare provider and school staff to meet the child's asthma treatment goals.
+It's important that you and your child work with the healthcare provider and school staff to meet your child's asthma treatment goals.
 Laws about students carrying rescue inhalers vary by state.
-Make sure you understand the laws and that your child knows when and how to use their inhaler.
+Make sure you understand the laws.
+Make sure that your child knows when and how to use their inhaler.
 For the best asthma care for your child at school, the American Academy of Allergy, Asthma, & Immunology recommends the following:

-Meet with teachers and other relevant school staff to inform them about your child's condition, special needs, and asthma management plan.
+Meet with teachers and other relevant school staff to tell them about your child's condition, special needs, and asthma management plan.